AI-Commandos/LLaMa2lang/README.md

                         The dataset's column name containing the id of a text.
 Defaults to message_id --base_dataset_parent_field BASE_DATASET_PARENT_FIELD
                         The dataset's column name containing the parent id of a text.
-Defaults to parent_id --base_dataset_role_field BASE_DATASET_ROLE_FIELD
-                        The dataset's column name containing the role of the author of the text (eg. prompter, assistant).
-Defaults to role
-  --quant8              Finetunes the model in 8 bits.
+Defaults to parent_id --quant8              Finetunes the model in 8 bits.
 Requires more memory than the default 4 bit.
   --noquant             Do not quantize the finetuning.
 Requires more memory than the default 4 bit and optional 8 bit.
   --max_seq_length MAX_SEQ_LENGTH